boveus/hyrax-wiki/Hyrax-Development-Guide.md

 #### Debugging:

-There are quite a few references and tutorial on debugging javascript.
-Here is one for [Firefox using FireBug](https://thecodecentral.com/2007/08/01/debug-javascript-with-firebug).
+There are quite a few references and tutorials on debugging javascript.

 #### Remote:
 If you're working on a remote box, add